2020 United States redistricting cycle: Mid-decade redistricting

 States which have undergone mid-decade redistricting prior to the 2026 elections.
 Stripes indicate states where redistricting is anticipated but not finalized.

 In July 2025, states in the United States began considering mid-decade redistricting proposals.
 These efforts marked one of the largest coordinated attempts to redraw congressional districts between decennial censuses in modern American history.

+Texas was the first state to consider redrawing their maps which was approved on August 29, 2025 after a prolonged quorum break by Democrats in the Texas House of Representatives.
+The new map potentially shifted five seats from Democrats to Republicans.
+After a legal battle which went up to the Supreme Court, the maps were allowed to stay in place.

+During their quorum break Texas Democrats traveled to states with Democrat-led state legislatures, lobbying them to start their own redistricting efforts to counteract any gains produced by a partisan gerrymander.
+California passed new maps to do just this on August 21, 2025.
+However unlike Texas, California had to pass a constitutional amendment to allow the maps to go into effect.
+Proposition 50 was approved by the voters in a November special election.

+Other states soon followed suit in their own redistricting efforts.
 The 2025 initiatives emerged amid heightened polarization in U.S. politics.
 Following the 2024 elections, control of the U.S. House of Representatives was narrowly divided, prompting both major political parties to pursue strategies to maximize their representation ahead of the 2026 midterm elections.
 Commentators described the wave of proposals as a “redistricting arms race,” with Republican-led states and Democratic-led states seeking to counterbalance each other’s changes.

+Following the Supreme Court's 2026 Louisiana v.
+Callais decision, which limited challenges to gerrymandered maps using the Voting Rights Act of 1965, several more Southern states joined the redistricting wave.